hosamsh/managed-identity/ms-identity-aspnet-mi-as-fic/readme.md

 # Using managed identity as an App credential.
-This sample demonstrates using a managed identity to authenticate an app.
+This .NET sample demonstrates using a managed identity to authenticate an app.

 Find more details on how to use this feature refer to [Configuring an application to trust a managed identity](https://learn.microsoft.com/en-us/entra/workload-id/workload-identity-federation-config-app-trust-managed-identity)

+> Code snippets for other languages can be found in this article: [Implementation guide and code snippets](guide-and-snippets.md)

 This sample includes 3 scenarios using a managed identity as an App credential:
 1) Authenticationg users and accessing Microsoft Graph on their behalf, using Microsoft.Identity.Web.